maidsafe/safe_network/sn_transfers/README.md

 > }
 > ```

-`Spend`s on the Network are always signed by their owner (`DerivedSecretKey`) an come with that signature:
+`Spend`s on the Network are always signed by their owner (`DerivedSecretKey`) and come with that signature:

 ```rust
 pub struct SignedSpend {